Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

 - Many fish will benefit from sand as substrate.
 A little-known fact is that many species of fish actually consume sand.
 They do this to help out with digestion.
 For catfish and other burrowing species, sand is the prime substrate choice, as rocks and pebbles can injure these fish and prevent natural feeding behaviors.

 - Contrary to common belief, sand is actually very easy to clean and maintain.
 Although sand is cleaned a little differently, the overall process is no more difficult or time consuming than cleaning gravel.

 - Play Sand: This is the most inexpensive way to give a great natural look to your fish tank.
 Play sand can be purchased at most hardware stores for as little as $3 a bag.
 The varying colors and grain sizes make for an attractive substrate.

 - Blasting Sand: Again, this is an inexpensive way to give your tank a natural feel.
 The only difference between play sand and blasting sand is that blasting sand is much more consistent in color and grain size.
-Is very pleasing if play sand is not refined enough for your liking, you may find blasting sand very pleasing.
+If play sand is not refined enough for your liking, you may find blasting sand very pleasing.

 No matter what sand you choose, you're going to have to prepare it to be used in the aquarium.
 Below are the steps to properly prepare your sand.

 - Weigh or measure out how much sand you'll need.
 I've always gone for around a pound of sand per gallon of water, or a consistent inch depth of sand.